Five Nights at Freddy's 2 (film)

-Five Nights at Freddy's 2 is an upcoming American supernatural horror film based on the video game series Five Nights at Freddy's created by Scott Cawthon and the sequel to the 2023 film adaptation.
+Five Nights at Freddy's 2 is a 2025 American supernatural horror film based on the video game series Five Nights at Freddy's created by Scott Cawthon and the sequel to the 2023 film adaptation.
 The film was directed by Emma Tammi and written by Cawthon.
-Josh Hutcherson, Elizabeth Lail, Piper Rubio, and Matthew Lillard reprise their roles from the previous film, with Skeet Ulrich, Wayne Knight, Mckenna Grace, and Teo Briones joining the cast.
-In the film, which is set one year after the previous film, Abby Schmidt (Rubio) sneaks out to reconnect with her animatronic friends, leading to events that reveal the true origin of Freddy Fazbear's Pizza.
+Josh Hutcherson, Elizabeth Lail, Piper Rubio, and Matthew Lillard reprise their roles from the previous film, with Mckenna Grace, Wayne Knight, and Skeet Ulrich joining the cast.
+Set a year and a half after the previous film, it follows Abby Schmidt (Rubio) as she is manipulated by the Marionette, an animatronic from the original Freddy Fazbear's Pizza, who plots revenge against adults.

-Cawthon stated in August 2018 that there could be a second Five Nights at Freddy's film, based on the events of the series' second video game, if the first film were successful.
+Cawthon stated in August 2018 that there could be a second Five Nights at Freddy's film based on the events of the series' second game if the first film were successful.
 Hutcherson revealed the development of a sequel in January 2024, with Blumhouse Productions confirming it three months later.
 Principal photography began in November 2024 and concluded in February 2025 in New Orleans and surrounding communities.

-Five Nights at Freddy's 2 is scheduled to be released in the United States by Universal Pictures on December 5, 2025.
+Five Nights at Freddy's 2 premiered at the TCL Chinese Theater on December 2, 2025, and was released in the United States by Universal Pictures on December 5.
+The film received negative reviews from critics but was a commercial success, grossing $240 million worldwide against a budget between $36–51 million.